 As you age, you might be asked to schedule more than the ADA recommended two appointments each year.
-This can be a great benefit to people at risk of developing health issues.
+This can be an added benefit to people at risk of developing health issues.
 Certain medical conditions of the body have early oral manifestations.
 Regular dental visits are vital to maintaining a healthy oral environment and to controlling oral infections from the body that can cause tooth caries and periodontal disease.

 The key to healthy teeth and gums is to brush at least twice a day, and floss once a day.
 Get down under the gum line when you floss (that is where the bacteria live).
 This will disturb the harmful bacteria that cause gum disease, cavities and bad breath.
 According to Dr. Mayo, if you can take care of your teeth and gums, it will extend your life by at least ten years.

 Easy ways to keep your teeth and gums healthy:

 - Brush your teeth after every meal and rinse with mouthwash (or brush lightly with no toothpaste) after sugary snacks

 - Use dental floss or soft picks daily to clean between the teeth

 - Clean your tongue regularly by using a toothbrush or a tongue scraper